 Pro Tip: Update your poster design, messaging and location.
 If the same poster hangs around the same wall for years nobody is going to pay any attention to it anymore as it becomes boring.

-Sponsoring and collaborating with fairs, trade shows, seminars and other events in exchange for ad space to hang your posters can be a smart way to reach your niche market, especially if you’re a B2B company.
-In some cases, you may have to pay for the permission to advertise your posters, but if the event really covers your target audience, the ROI might more than justify such an investment.
+Sponsoring and collaborating with fairs, trade shows, seminars.
+And also other events in exchange for ad space to hang your posters can be a smart way to reach your niche market.
+Especially if you’re a B2B company.
+In some cases, you may have to pay for the permission to advertise your posters.
+But if the event really covers your target audience, the ROI might more than justify such an investment.
 Additionally, try to leverage events as much as you can.
 Hand out flyers to people waiting in the queue and place posters around the hotels they are staying and shops they might visit.

 Pro Tip: Posters don’t need to be present for a long time to be effective.
 Hotels might voice concerns to display your posters for several months, but if you ask them to place them just for the two-day period of the event, they might just let you do it.

 One of the safest ways to place your posters in a public place are bulletin boards.
 They’re often used exactly for that purpose: advertising events, services and more.
-Still, we’d recommend you to eapeck if you’re allowed to do that, just to make sure you won’t break any boundaries.
-Based on your customer profiles, some of the best spaces to hang your posters might be student campuses, libraries, museums, shops and more.
+Still, we’d recommend you to speak up if you’re allowed to do that.
+Just to make sure you won’t break any boundaries.
+Based on your customer profiles.
+Some of the best spaces to hang your posters might be student campuses, libraries, museums, shops and more.
 Feel free to think outside of the box.
 To discover hidden gems, put yourself in your customer’s’ shoes, imagine what places they visit frequently and visit them yourself.
 More places than you think will have bulletin boards.

 Pro Tip: If the bulletin board is loaded, don’t remove any posters unless they have expired.
 People will notice when their posters are replaced by yours and this will creative negativity around your marketing campaign.